pyrocko/grond/docs/source/examples/waveform_regional/index.rst

 Setup
 -----

 To repeat this exercise on your machine, you should first `install Pyrocko <https://pyrocko.org/docs/current/install/>`_ and Grond (see :doc:`/install/index`), if you have not already done so.
-Then, copy the exercise project directory from Grond's git repositories to a place of your choice:
+Then create the example project with:

 .. code-block :: sh

-    # git clone https://gitext.gfz-potsdam.de/heimann/grond.git  # <- done during installation
-    cd grond
+    grond init example_regional-cmt grond-playground-regional/
-    cp -r examples/grond-playground-regional ~/grond-playground-regional
-    cd ~/grond-playground-regional

 The project folder